KVSlab/morphMan/docs/source/manipulate_area.rst

 to a desired angle, :math:`\theta \in [0, 360 ]`.
 The selected value of :math:`\theta` determines where the surface is unaffected, relative to the region point.

-In Figure 4 you can see the output of creating an asymmetric stenosis, with an initial angle of 90 degrees.
+In Figure 4 you can see the output of creating an asymmetric stenosis, with an asymmetric angle of 90 degrees.

 .. figure:: asymmetric_stenosis.png